Office of Postsecondary Education, Department of Education.

 Purpose of Program: The UISFL Program provides grants for planning, developing, and carrying out programs to strengthen and improve undergraduate instruction in international studies and foreign languages in the United States.

 Priorities: This notice contains two competitive preference priorities and two invitational priorities.
-Competitive Preference Priority 1 is from the notice of final priority for this program, published elsewhere in this issue of the Federal Register.
+Competitive Preference Priority 1 is from the notice of final priority, published in the Federal Register on June 11, 2014 (79 FR 33432).
 Competitive Preference Priority 2 is from 34 CFR 658.35(a).

-Competitive Preference Priorities: For FY 2014, these priorities are competitive preference priorities.
-Under 34 CFR 75.105(c)(2)(i), we award an additional three or five points depending on whether and how an application meets Competitive Preference Priority 1, and we award an additional 5 points to an application that meets Competitive Preference Priority 2.
-These priorities are:
+Competitive Preference Priorities: For FY 2016, these priorities are competitive preference priorities.
+Under 34 CFR 75.105(c)(2)(i), we award an additional two or three points depending on whether and how an application meets Competitive Preference Priority 1, and we award up to an additional two points to an application that meets Competitive Preference Priority 2.

-Applications from Minority-Serving Institutions (MSIs) (as defined in this notice) or community colleges (as defined in this notice), whether as individual applicants or as part of a Start Printed Page 33538consortium of institutions of higher education (IHEs) (consortium) or a partnership between nonprofit educational organizations and IHEs (partnership).
+Applications from Minority-Serving Institutions (MSIs) (as defined in this notice) or community colleges (as defined in this notice), whether as individual applicants or as part of a consortium of institutions of higher education (IHEs) (consortium) or a partnership between nonprofit educational organizations and IHEs (partnership).

-An application from a consortium or partnership that has an MSI or community college as the lead applicant will receive more points under this priority than applications where the MSI or community college is a member of a consortium or partnership but not the lead applicant.
+An application from a consortium or partnership that has an MSI or community college as the lead applicant will receive more points under this priority than applications in which the MSI or community college is a member of a consortium or partnership but not the lead applicant.